IIIF/cookbook-recipes/recipe/0232-image-thumbnail-canvas/index.md

   }
 },
 ```
 In this configuration, one might expect the client to first try the given thumbnail size, then if too small, use the pre-cached image from the image service (choosing the best size, probably something just larger).
-If none of the pre-cached sizes are appropriate, then the client could request custom if needed.
-In this configuration, we are giving the client a few options to try before resorting to a custom image request.
+If none of the pre-cached sizes are appropriate, then the client could request a custom size if needed.
+Here, we are giving the client a few options to try before resorting to a custom image request.

 Alternatively, we could change the image service profile to level 0, preventing the client from requesting a custom size.
-This might be appropriate where the image service is level 0 or when we prefer to limit... (what would the client do? create it's own custom size? throw an error?)
+This might be appropriate where the image service is level 0 or where we do not want the client to request a custom size ... (what would the client do? create it's own custom size? throw an error?)

 ```json
 "thumbnail":{